 In addition to encouraging more reporting, we will continue to do more with partners to prevent and detect "hidden crimes", by which we mean Domestic Violence, Child Abuse, Vulnerable Adult Abuse, Child Sexual Exploitation, Female Genital Mutilation, Forced Marriage, Honour Based Violence, Modern Slavery, Human Trafficking, Hate Crimes and Gender Selective Abortion.
-It is clear that public expectations of the role of the police in the regulation of private spaces and individuals' intimate relationships are increasing.
+It is clear that public expectations of the role of the police in the regulation of private spaces and individuals' intimate relationships are increasing, and we will work to understand the implications new legislation in this area.
 We will expect our knowledge of these "hidden crimes" to further improve, and that the police and partners will use all the available powers to intervene to protect victims.